 Malargue and Las Lenas Ski Resort

-The first time I left Mendoza, I bailed on homeward plans and headed south to Malargue on a little minibus that paralleled the Andes.
+Last year when I left Mendoza, I bailed on homeward plans and headed south to Malargue on a little minibus that paralleled the Andes.
 Malargue itself had little to offer, except for a fine pyramid-shaped planetarium, but had promises of great field trips in the surrounding mountains.
-Unfortunately, in the August off-season, there weren't enough tourists in town for the Parque Payunia with its highest concentration of volcanoes in the world or for the caves at the Caverna de Las Brujas (Cave of
+Unfortunately, in the August off-season, there weren't enough tourists in town for the Parque Payunia with its highest concentration of volcanoes in the world or for the caves at the Caverna de Las Brujas (Cave

 Las Lenas is Argentina's premier ski resort, with lots of challenging runs, dry powder and very upscale lodgings that attract the wealthy from the capital and the northern hemisphere.
 Skiing was way out of my price range, but I spent a very enjoyable day crunching in the snow and watching hot doggers plunge down the slopes.

 From there, I took the twice weekly night bus further south through the rugged high desert along Andes on the mythical Ruta 40.
-I had to wait in the dark a couple of times in tiny towns as I changed buses for the onward journey, but finally I made it to little-visited Caviahue, where I found snow heaven.
+I had to wait in the dark a couple of times in tiny towns as I changed buses for the onward journey, but finally I made it to little-visited Caviahue, where I found snow heaven Caviahue--Winter Wonderland

-This time, I plan to visit some national parks several hours away and then head east to Cordoba and its mountains, but really, who knows where the wind will carry me.
+This time, I plan to visit head east to Cordoba and its mountains.
+While most take an overnight bus to Cordoba, I plan to visit some small towns and parks several hours away, but really, who knows where the wind will carry me.